H.O.P.E. Prep Policies and Guidelines 2018-2019

 Class Fee Policy

 HOPE Prep Teachers function as private tutors in a classroom setting.
-Tuition payments are to be turned into HOPE administration at the front desk, payable to the teacher.
+All tuition payments, for the class duration (year-long or semester), are to be turned into HOPE administration at fall orientation (tuition for spring only semester classes is due by the last day of the fall semester).
+Tuition checks are payable to the teacher.
 Families must pay the teachers for the full month of tuition for each month HOPE is in session even if the student only attends one class during the month.
-Payments are due on the 1st of each month, and late if received on or after the 2nd of each month.
 Students may not attend any class where tuition or a fee is past due.
-Late fees: The first time tuition is paid on or after the 2nd of the month, there is a late fee of $25 per class, payable to the teacher.
-The second time tuition is paid late, there is a late fee of $50 per class, payable to the teacher.
-Families who pay late 3 or more times will no longer be in good-standing with HOPE and will need to meet with the Board to discuss a future with HOPE.

-** Beginning in the 2019-2020 school year, the non-refundable supply fee per class is due by July 1st to secure a spot in the class.
+** A non-refundable supply fee per class is due by July 15th to secure a spot in the class.
+Spring supply fees will be due on the last day of fall semester.

 Class Add/Drop Policy and Procedure